hashicorp/terraform-provider-azurerm/website/docs/r/sql_virtual_network_rule.html.markdown

 * `name` - (Required) The name of the SQL virtual network rule.
 Changing this forces a new resource to be created.
 Cannot be empty and must only contain alphanumeric characters and hyphens.
 Cannot start with a number, and cannot start or end with a hyphen.

+~> **NOTE:** `name` must be between 1-128 characters long and must satisfy all of the requirements below:
+1. Contains only alphanumeric and hyphen characters
+2. Cannot start with a number or hyphen
+3. Cannot end with a hyphen

 * `resource_group_name` - (Required) The name of the resource group where the SQL server resides.
 Changing this forces a new resource to be created.

 * `server_name` - (Required) The name of the SQL Server to which this SQL virtual network rule will be applied to.
 Changing this forces a new resource to be created.